 The beat-bucket technique is the best way to estimate the number of corn earworm, fall armyworm, sorghum webworm and bugs in sorghum grain heads.
-Shake sorghum grain heads vigorously into a 5gallon plastic bucket.
+Shake sorghum grain heads vigorously into a 2.5- to 5-gallon plastic bucket.
 Then count the caterpillars and bugs in the bucket.
 Because adult bugs can fly, take care to count those flying from the bucket or sampled plant.

-Economic threshold level
+Economic injury level

-The economic threshold level is the abundance of an insect pest or amount of plant damage that justifies applying insecticide.
-Although economic treatment levels provided in this publication are based on research, consider them only guidelines, because environmental and crop conditions vary from year to year and region to region.
+The economic injury level is the abundance of an insect pest or amount of plant damage that justifies applying insecticide.
+Although economic injury levels provided in this publication are based on research, consider them only guidelines, because environmental and crop conditions vary from year to year and region to region.